 Bringing people together has always been the heartbeat of our ministry at Covenant Harbor.
 With that mission in mind, watch Executive Director Eric Anderson share details about the replacement of the 70-year-old Triplet cabins and the construction of two new lodges and outdoor gathering space.
-Then read on for additional details or make a gift now.

 Additional Project Details

 Part of a bigger picture